puppetlabs/puppetlabs-stdlib/README.markdown

 #### `type_of`

+This function is provided for backwards compatibility but is generally not preferred over the built-in [type() function](https://docs.puppet.com/puppet/latest/reference/function.html#type) provided by Puppet.

 Returns the literal type when passed a value.
 Requires the new parser.
 Useful for comparison of types with `<=` such as in `if type_of($some_value) <= Array[String] { ... }` (which is equivalent to `if $some_value =~ Array[String] { ... }`) *Type*: rvalue.

 #### `union`